 Early Origins of the Branall family

 The surname Branall was first found in Greater Manchester where the place dates back to at least the Domesday Book where it is listed as Bramale (Bromale.)
 In more recent years, the township is known as Bramhall and is found in the parish and union of Stockport, hundred of Macclesfield, Chester.

 The place name literally means "nook of land where broom grows" derived from the Old English words "brom" + "halh" .

-.
-However, some of the family has Scottish roots as noted by Broomhall Castle, built in 1874, located in Menstrie, Clackmannanshire, Scotland.
+Some of the family has Scottish roots as noted by Broomhall Castle, built in 1874, located in Menstrie, Clackmannanshire, Scotland.
 It is still in good condition and today is in use as a hotel.

 Important Dates for the Branall family

 This web page shows only a small excerpt of our Branall research.
-Another 62 words (4 lines of text) covering the years 1502, 1594, 1663 and 1635 are included under the topic Early Branall History in all our PDF Extended History products and printed products wherever possible.
+Another 62 words (4 lines of text) covering the years 1502, 1594, 1663, 1635, 1659, 1653 and 1654 are included under the topic Early Branall History in all our PDF Extended History products and printed products wherever possible.

 Branall Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Branall include Bramhall, Bramall, Bramhill, Brammall, Bramwell and others.

 Early Notables of the Branall family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Branall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Branall Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Branall family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Branall were among these contributors, for they have been located in early North American records: Thomas Bromhall, who settled in Maryland in 1673; Charles Bromhall, a child apprentice who came to Antigua (Antego) in 1737; George Bramhall who settled in Philadelphia, Pennsylvania in 1858.

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)